hoilamc/mancala/README.md

 1. Enjoy!

 ## What am I doing?
-I aim to practice and learn the following:
+I aimed to practice and learn the following:
 * Design patterns
 * Clean code
 * Machine Learning

+But now, I hope this can be an ice-breaker for you and other developers 😸!

+Please feel free to be critical on this project during your discussions, because that's how you get to know each other :)